-The Lake District is Britain's newest UNESCO World Heritage site and one of the country's most popular hiking destinations – but in winter it sees far fewer walkers.
+The Lake District was named a UNESCO World Heritage site in 2017 and is one of the country's most popular hiking destinations – but in winter it sees far fewer walkers.
 Ben Lerwill went to beat the crowds and take in this stunning landscape out of season.

 They do a mighty fine goulash in the Dog & Gun, using a recipe that’s been bringing in hikers for five decades.
 It’s the kind of sustenance the body craves after seven cold hours on the fells.
 We spill into the rosy warmth of the little Keswick pub, peeling off damp jackets and stamping the muck off our boots.